Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 {% tab title="iOS" %}
 #### createTracker

- The createTracker function returns the instance of MediaTracker with the given config to be used for tracking a media session.
+ The createTracker function returns the instance of ACPMediaTracker for tracking a media session.
 The createTracker function with callback as a parameter has been deprecated.

 **Syntax**